-Unit 4 School-assessed Coursework: 10% End of Year Performance Examination: 50%
+Unit 4 School-assessed Coursework: 10% End of Year Performance Examination: 50% End of Year Examination: 25%

 There may need to be a trip/s organised to view professional dance works for review.
 There would be associated costs for travel, accommodation and admission to be paid by the family.